ramonbs/futebol_club_api/README.md

 ```
 pnpm run dev
 ```
 > This will start a development server, which will allow you to view the application in your web browser.
-By default, the game will be available at http://localhost:5173.
+By default, the api will be available at http://localhost:5173.